Skip to content

 3. Screen Name (All users) - The name of the screen displayed is shown.
 Typically, you'll see Home, Project, Device appear here.

-8. Logout (All users) - Click to logout of your current user session.
+8. Account Dropdown Menu (All users) - Click to view and manage your user information, or logout of the current user session.

 Home Screen